-Prerequisite: Minimum grade of B+ in Chinese III honors and departmental approval
+Prerequisite: Minimum grade of B+ in Honors Chinese III and Departmental Approval

 In this accelerated course, linguistically strong students are encouraged to hone their reading, writing, word processing, listening, and speaking skills in Chinese.
 Writing assignments involving both writing and typing are given frequently in order to help students communicate constructively and creatively.
 Previously learned concepts and textbook materials are significantly expanded through introductory expository speaking that begins the process of mastering new grammar patterns and creative ways of describing realistic situations, people, character, locations, etc. Varied aspects of Chinese culture and history are used as topics for reading and class discussion.